lumina-desktop/lumina-docs/luminaplugins.rst

 .. _luminadesktopplugin6:

 .. figure:: images/luminadesktopplugin6.png
+   :scale: 100%

 :numref:`Figure %s: RSS Reader <luminadesktopplugin6>`

 Displays connected RSS feeds.
 The user can add their own custom RSS feeds to the plugin, but the default feed displayed is the Lumina Desktop Environment blog.
 Click the dropdown menu to choose which RSS feed to display.
 The down arrow in the upper right corner opens a list of options:

-	* **Add RSS Feed** - An option to allow the user to type in their own RSS URL or load a preset RSS Feed.
+* **Add RSS Feed:** An option to allow the user to type in their own RSS URL or load a preset RSS Feed.
-	* **View Feed Details** - Displays current feed data, including URL, feed description and website address, and the previous build date and synchronization settings.
+* **View Feed Details:** Displays current feed data, including URL, feed description and website address, and the previous build date and synchronization settings.
 Also included is an option to remove the feed.
-	* **Settings** - Options for syncing the feed.
+* **Settings:** Options for syncing the feed.
 You can choose to synchronize manually, or instead define the sync interval.
   Remember to save any changes in feed settings.
-	* **Update Feeds Now** - Click to immediately update all feeds.
+* **Update Feeds Now:** Click to immediately update all feeds.

-.. note:: An active Internet connection is required for the RSS Reader
-          plugin to function properly.
+.. note:: An active Internet connection is required for the RSS Reader plugin to function properly.

 Click the blue globe to open the default web browser at the feed's associated website.

+.. continue whitespace edit and :scale: 100% additions below------------

 .. _System Monitor: